unbit/uwsgi-docs/WebSockets.rst

 The uWSGI websockets implementation is compiled in by default and can be combined with the Channels subsystem (another new feature of the 1.5 tree)

+Channels allows you to fast exchange messages (it is all managed with various unix ipc techniques) with all of the cores of the instances (and pretty soon with other instances too) without the need of an external queue
+(like zeromq or redis)

+Websockets support is sponsored by 20Tab S.r.l. http://20tab.com/

 Handshaking
 ***********